PLMUN-CITCS/2025-ADVDBMS-LAB006/README.md

 **Exercise # 03 - Guided Coding Exercise: Inserting, Updating, and Deleting Records**

    **Objective:**
-   Learn how to insert, update, and delete data within a table using SQL DML (Data Manipulation Language) commands.
-This exercise builds upon the Students table created in the previous exercise.
+   Learn how to create tables with primary and foreign key relationships in SQL.
+This exercise demonstrates how to link two tables together, ensuring referential integrity.

    **Folder Structure:**
    ```
    university_db/
-   ├── insert_students.sql
-   ├── update_student_email.sql
+   ├── create_courses_table.sql
-   └── delete_student.sql
+   └── create_enrollments_table.sql
    ```

    **File Naming Convention:**
-   - `insert_students.sql`: Contains the SQL statements for inserting student records.
-   - `update_student_email.sql`: Contains the SQL statement for updating a student's email.
+   - `create_courses_table.sql`: Contains the SQL statement for creating the Courses table.
-   - `delete_student.sql`: Contains the SQL statement for deleting a student record.
+   - `create_enrollments_table.sql`: Contains the SQL statement for creating the Enrollments table with foreign key constraints.

    **Notable Observations (to be discussed after completing the exercise):**
-   - Primary Keys: This exercise highlights the importance of primary keys for uniquely identifying records.
-Always use primary keys in `WHERE` clauses for `UPDATE` and `DELETE` statements whenever possible.
-   - WHERE Clause: The `WHERE` clause is crucial for specifying which records to update or delete.
-Be very careful when constructing WHERE clauses to avoid unintended modifications or deletions.
-   - Data Integrity: Think about how constraints (like `NOT NULL`) affect data manipulation.
-For example, you wouldn't be able to insert a record without values for FirstName and LastName if those columns have a NOT NULL constraint.
-   - SQL Syntax: Double-check the syntax for your specific SQL database system.
-   - Transactions: For more complex operations, you might want to use transactions to ensure data consistency.
-Transactions allow you to group multiple SQL statements together and either commit them all at once or roll them back if an error occurs.
-   - Select Statements: After performing these operations, use `SELECT * FROM Students;` to view the contents of the table and verify the changes.
-This is a good way to check your work.
+   - Referential Integrity: Foreign keys enforce referential integrity.
+This means that you cannot insert a record into the `Enrollments` table with a `StudentID` or `CourseID` that does not exist in the `Students` or `Courses` tables, respectively.
+This helps prevent data inconsistencies.
+   Order of Table Creation: The order in which you create tables with foreign key relationships is crucial.
+The referenced tables (parent tables) must exist before the referencing table (child table).
+   - Data Types: The data types of the foreign key columns (`StudentID` and `CourseID` in Enrollments) must match the data types of the corresponding primary key columns in the `Students` and `Courses` tables.
+   - Composite Keys: You could also have a composite key in the `Enrollments` table, for example, `(StudentID, CourseID)` to prevent a student from enrolling in the same course multiple times.
+You would then make that combination `UNIQUE` or `PRIMARY KEY`.
+   - Foreign Key Constraints: Explore different foreign key constraint options, such as `ON DELETE CASCADE` or `ON DELETE SET NULL`, which control what happens when a record in the parent table is deleted.
+   - Database Design: This exercise demonstrates a fundamental database design principle.
+Proper use of primary and foreign keys is essential for creating relational databases.
+   - ER Diagrams: Entity-relationship (ER) diagrams are a useful tool for visualizing the relationships between tables in a database.

    **Step-by-Step Instructions:**

    1. Setting up the Environment
       - Ensure you have a SQL database management system installed and that you've connected to the `UniversityDB` database (created in Problem 1) and created the `Students` table (created in Problem 2).
-      - If you haven't already, execute the `create_and_use_db.sql` script from the previous exercise to create and select the `UniversityDB` database.
-This ensures your new table is created in the correct database.
+The `Students` table will be referenced by a foreign key in this exercise.
       - Create the two SQL files as shown in the folder structure above within the `university_db` directory.

-   2. `insert_students.sql` (Insert Students Table):
+   2. `create_courses_table.sql` (Create Courses Table):
-      - Open `insert_students`.sql in a text editor.
+      - Open `create_courses_table`.sql in a text editor.
-      - Create the Database:
+      - Create the Courses table:
       ```SQL
-      -- Step 1: Insert student records into the Students table
+      -- Step 1: Create the Courses table
-      INSERT INTO Students (FirstName, LastName, EnrollmentDate, Email)  -- StudentID is auto-incremented
-      VALUES
-      ('Alice', 'Smith', '2023-09-01', 'alice.smith@example.com'),
-      ('Bob', 'Johnson', '2023-09-01', 'bob.johnson@example.com'),
-      ('Charlie', 'Lee', '2023-09-01', 'charlie.lee@example.com');

-      -- Alternative (if StudentID is NOT auto-incremented and you manage the IDs yourself):
-      -- INSERT INTO Students (StudentID, FirstName, LastName, EnrollmentDate, Email)
-      -- VALUES
-      --     (1, 'Alice', 'Smith', '2023-09-01', 'alice.smith@example.com'),
-      --     (2, 'Bob', 'Johnson', '2023-09-01', 'bob.johnson@example.com'),
-      --     (3, 'Charlie', 'Lee', '2023-09-01', 'charlie.lee@example.com');
+      CREATE TABLE Courses (
+          CourseID INT PRIMARY KEY AUTO_INCREMENT, -- Or SERIAL/IDENTITY as needed for your DBMS
+          CourseName VARCHAR(100) NOT NULL
+      );
       ```

-      - Important Note: Because `StudentID` is (or should be) an auto-incrementing primary key, you generally should not include it in the `INSERT` statement's column list.
-The database will automatically assign the next available ID.
-The alternative example is only provided for the rare case that you are managing the primary keys yourself.
+      - Important Note: Use `AUTO_INCREMENT` (MySQL), `SERIAL` (PostgreSQL), or `IDENTITY` (SQL Server) for the `CourseID` as appropriate for your database system.

-      - Save the `insert_students.sql` file.
+      - Save the `create_courses_table.sql` file.

-   3. `update_student_email.sql` (Update Student Email):
+   3. `create_enrollments_table.sql` (Create Enrollments Table):
-      - Open `update_student_email.sql` in a text editor.
+      - Open `create_enrollments_table.sql` in a text editor.
-      - Update Bob Johnson's email:
+      - Create the `Enrollments` table with foreign key constraints:
       ```SQL
       -- Step 2: Update the Email for Bob Johnson
-      UPDATE Students
-      SET Email = 'bob.j@example.com'
-      WHERE FirstName = 'Bob' AND LastName = 'Johnson';  -- More robust WHERE clause

-      -- Alternative using StudentID (preferred if you know the ID):
-      -- UPDATE Students
-      -- SET Email = 'bob.j@example.com'
-      -- WHERE StudentID = 2;  -- Replace 2 with Bob's actual StudentID
+      -- Step 2: Create the Enrollments table with foreign key constraints
+      CREATE TABLE Enrollments (
+          EnrollmentID INT PRIMARY KEY AUTO_INCREMENT, -- Or SERIAL/IDENTITY
+          StudentID INT,
+          CourseID INT,
+          EnrollmentDate DATE,
+          CONSTRAINT fk_student FOREIGN KEY (StudentID) REFERENCES Students(StudentID),
+          CONSTRAINT fk_course FOREIGN KEY (CourseID) REFERENCES Courses(CourseID)
+      );
       ```
-      - Important Note: It's generally better practice to use the `StudentID` in the `WHERE` clause of an `UPDATE` statement if you know it.
-This is because it is the primary key and is guaranteed to be unique.
-Using other columns (like FirstName and LastName) might accidentally update multiple rows if there are duplicate names.
-      - Save the `update_student_email.sql` file.

-   4. `delete_student.sql` (Delete Student):
-      - Open `delete_student.sql` in a text editor.
-      - Delete Charlie Lee's record:
-      ```SQL
-      -- Step 3: Delete the record for Charlie Lee
-      DELETE FROM Students
-      WHERE FirstName = 'Charlie' AND LastName = 'Lee'; -- More robust WHERE clause

-      -- Alternative using StudentID (preferred if you know the ID):
-      -- DELETE FROM Students
-      -- WHERE StudentID = 3;  -- Replace 3 with Charlie's actual StudentID
-      ```
-      - Important Note: Similar to the `UPDATE` statement, it's best practice to use the `StudentID` in the `WHERE` clause of a `DELETE` statement to ensure you're deleting the correct record.
+         - Important Note: The order in which you create the tables is important.
+You must create the `Courses` and `Students` tables before you create the `Enrollments` table because the `Enrollments` table references them via foreign keys.
+         - The `fk_student` and `fk_course` are names given to the foreign key constraints.
+You can choose descriptive names.
+         - The `REFERENCES Students(StudentID)` and `REFERENCES Courses(CourseID)` clauses specify the tables and columns that the foreign keys reference.

-      - Save the `delete_student.sql` file.
+      - Save the `create_enrollments_table.sql` file.

-   5. Executing the SQL Scripts:
+   4. Executing the SQL Scripts:
-   - Open your SQL client and connect to the UniversityDB database.
+   - Open your SQL client and connect to the `UniversityDB` database.
-   - Insert Records: Execute the insert_students.sql script.
-   - Update Email: Execute the update_student_email.sql script.
+   - Create Courses Table: Execute the `create_courses_table.sql` script.
-   - Delete Record: Execute the delete_student.sql script.
+   - Create Enrollments Table: Execute the `create_enrollments_table.sql` script.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.